Deploy Inference Workloads with NVIDIA NIM

 Select one or more access mode(s) and define the claim size and its units.

-Select the volume mode.
-If you select Filesystem (default), the volume will be mounted as a filesystem, enabling the usage of directories and files.
-If you select Block, the volume is exposed as a block storage, which can be formatted or used directly by applications without a filesystem.
+Block - The volume is exposed as a block storage, which can be formatted or used directly by applications without a filesystem.

 Setting Up General Settings